NationalSecurityAgency/skills-docs/docs/overview/README.md

 We here at SkillTree believe that a Gamification based training significantly simplifies the training process while making the process more enjoyable for the user community.
 :::

-Gamification training empower users to master features in a fun a way.
+Gamification training empowers users to master features in a fun a way.
 - A Gamification based strategy sets up friendly competition which provides strong motivation to continue learning; the motivation comes from points being awarded to users for performing desired actions within an application; other examples of motivators are the ability to achieve the next level or earn a badge while competing against your peers.
 - Applications that implement Gamificaton for training see their users start using a wider range of available features in a more sophisticated fashion.
 - This strategy encourages continued user engagement.
 Local Experts lead to a reduction in support costs by reducing the need for formal training sessions.